Tomato Pachadi Recipe (Thakkali Pachadi)

 About Tomato Pachadi

-Andhra Style Tomato Pachadi (Thakkali Pachadi) is a delicious spicy and tangy accompaniment that perks up the taste of any meal in no time
+Pachadi refers to a type of chutney in the Telugu language.
+Tomato Pachadi (Thakkali Pachadi) is an Andhra-style tomato chutney.
+It is a delicious, spicy, and tangy condiment that perks up the taste of any meal in no time

-Also called Tomato Nilava Pachadi, it is super easy to make and comes together in under 30 minutes using a few simple ingredients.
+Also known as Tomato Nilava Pachadi, it is incredibly easy to make and comes together in under 30 minutes using just a few simple ingredients.

-Tomatoes – Choose red and ripe fresh tomatoes to prepare this pachadi.
+Tomatoes – Choose fresh, ripe red tomatoes to prepare this spicy tomato pachadi.

-Tamarind Pulp – It adds a delicious tanginess to the dish.
+Tamarind Pulp adds a delicious tanginess to the dish.
+You can replace it with lime juice if it’s not easily available.

-Red Dry Chilies – Along with tanginess, you also need spiciness and these red dry chilies do that magic.
-You can increase or decrease the dry red chilies, according to your spice level.
+Red Dry Chilies – Along with tanginess, you also need spiciness; these red dry chilies do that magic.
+You can adjust the amount of dry red chilies according to your preferred spice level.

 Lentils – Chana dal (Bengal gram lentils) and white urad dal (split and skinned black lentils) add a nice texture to this pachadi.